 The editor is Jay Kleinberg of Brunel University in the U.K. Her former colleague Trevor Burnard, now at the University of Melbourne in Australia, is on the editorial board.
 Burnard and I co-authored a chapter in a book Kleinberg co-edited along with U.S.-based scholars Eileen Boris and Vicki Ruiz several years ago, The Practice of U.S. Women’s History.
 The editorial board features a roster of prominent Anglophone scholars mostly working in Britain and the U.S.

 Those of you who are working on articles this summer should consider submitting to History of Women in the Americas.
 Their inaugural issue (2013) featured articles about women prime ministers and presidents; governors’ wives in Russian America; gender in Latin American history; and the career of an Afro-Jamaican pan-Africanist intellectual.
 Additionally, if you’ve recently published a book, send them a copy so that HWA can review it.
 The open-access format will likely bring more attention to your work than journal articles or book reviews that require a subscription or access to a university library.

-3 Responses to “New Journal: History of Women in the Americas”
+3 thoughts on “New Journal: History of Women in the Americas”

 Great logo!
 Went to a conference at Brunel once.
 Is the J. print as well as digital?